In partnership with

 Plastic Surgery in Wars, Disasters and Civilian Life

 I started life as the only child of divorced parents and then contracted TB.
-After being cured I went to my local primary school in Essex and from there one a scholarship to a public school and the to the Universities of Leeds and Cambridge to study and do research in engineering.
-After three years as a university lecturer I returned to Cambridge to read medicine - and then to Oxford - and all on scholarships!
+After being cured, I attended a primary school in Essex and won a scholarship to a public school.
+I went on to the Universities of Leeds and Cambridge to study and research in engineering.
+After three years as a university lecturer, I returned to Cambridge to read medicine, then to Oxford—all on scholarships!
 I became a surgeon and was appointed to Stoke Mandeville Hospital in 1985 as a consultant plastic, hand and burn surgeon.
-I became involved in working in wars, disasters and working around the world.
-I have worked or taught in 46 countries, and operated in 25.
+I was involved in working in wars, disasters and working around the world.
+I have worked or taught in 46 countries and operated in 25.
 I retired from the NHS in 2001 and then worked for the MoD.
-I finally stopped teaching three years ago - and started writing my memoirs.
+I stopped teaching three years ago—and started writing my memoirs.

-Plastic Surgery in Wars, Disasters and Civilian Life gives a history of my experiences in four wars and six international disasters is the major part of the book.
+Plastic Surgery in Wars, Disasters and Civilian Life gives a history of my experiences in four wars and six international disasters.
 There are also chapters on my other work around the world, on my research and on my medico-legal work.

 JULIA MARY ROSS